joeshaw/myq/README.md

 HJD has a JavaScript implementation: https://github.com/hjdhjd/myq

-## Contributing
+## Status

-Issues and pull requests are welcome.
-When filing a PR, please make sure the code has been run through `gofmt`.
+In October and November 2023, MyQ made their API much harder to access by third parties.
+See [this article on The Verge](https://www.theverge.com/23949612/chamberlain-myq-smart-garage-door-controller-homebridge-integrations) for more details.

+I've replaced my MyQ Wifi module with a [Ratgdo](https://paulwieland.github.io/ratgdo/), which I strongly recommend.
+As a result, I am no longer maintaining this project.

 ## License

-Copyright 2018 Joe Shaw
+Copyright 2018-2022 Joe Shaw

 `myq` is licensed under the MIT License.
 See the LICENSE file for details.